|

 APPENDIX: POLICY STATEMENTS.

-The following policy statements are not part of the Charter proper,
+The following policy statements are not part of the Charter

-but are included here for ready accessibility.
+proper, but are included here for ready accessibility.

-1. Scope of the Order: The primary scope of the Society is defined
+1. Scope of the Order: The primary scope of the Society is

-to be "pre-17th Century Western culture" (By-Laws III).
+defined to be "pre-17th Century Western culture" (By-Laws III).
 The

 Order of the Laurel in Caid recognizes, however, that many non-European

 cultures had an artistic impact in and on Europe in our period.
-Therefore,

-had a significant cultural presence in Europe prior to 1600.
+groups who had a significant cultural presence in Europe prior to 1600.

 |